Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Should we Implement ADDA?
 - How do we load another program in memory?
 This is a simulator option.
 - Is jmp always 3 words?
+- For immediate EA and absolute EA, should we remove the left side zeros when printing or not?
+- Is it okay that i have a line when I wait for the user to continue or not?